universal-meaning-map/ipld-mindmap-old-readme/README.md

 - [ ] Eventually we'll explore authorship, accessibility, networking... but not yet.
 - [ ] It should have some basic visualization
     - [ ] The tool is render agnostic
-    - [ ] The render should be any piece of data that can understand the data structure
 - [ ] We should document the process and the reasoning behind as close as possible
-- [ ] Via web
-    - [ ] Because of ease of use and development, a tool that works on the web first seems logical
+- [ ] It will be via web.
+Because of ease of use and development.
+- MVP approach.
+Keep things lean.
 - [ ] Nice to have
-    - [ ] Load content and ui via IPFS
+    - [ ] Load content and render via IPFS
-    - [ ] Should be compatible with any IPLD object
+    - [ ] Compatible with any IPLD object

 ## Data structure

 ### Nodes in the global domain
+Global domain means that there is only one single giant mindmap.

-Because the mind maps could live on a global domain, they need to be able to be broken into pieces.
+This means that in needs to be able to be broken into pieces.
 The atomic piece of a mindmap is a node.

-This implies that each node needs to contain and describe the relationships with all the other nodes it is interested, since, if broken apart, it will loose information it cares about.
+This implies that each node needs to contain and describe the relationships with all the other nodes it is interested, because if broken apart, it will loose information it cares about.

 It makes a node behave selfishly, which is the logical behaviour in a distributed system.